-If the title of this guide sounds familiar, that’s because we already wrote one – but that list was comprised mostly of running shoes.
-This one focuses on walking shoes which are meant for doing just that.
-It’s more of a purist’s guide if you will.
+If the title of this guide sounds familiar, that’s because we already wrote one about running shoes – but that list excluded shoes that were designed specifically for walking.

-Since the other guide was about running shoes, we discussed how running and walking differed in their mechanics.
-We then used that explanation to choose daily trainers which were also suitable for walking.
+In the other article, we discussed how running and walking differed in their mechanics.
+That explanation helped us pick daily trainers that were suitable for walking.

 Since this is a walking shoe guide, we’ll do no such thing here.
 Instead, we’ll begin by diving into the essential design features of a good walking shoe.

 A full ground-contact outsole

 The gait cycle of walking begins under the heel and ends at the forefoot.
 At some point, the entire length of the outsole will come in contact with the ground.
 So the outsole geometry should be designed to guide the foot through the motion path.